jmjohnson3/NFL_Analytics_SportsBetting/README.md

-If KillerSports is reachable but returns an HTML landing page or another non-CSV payload (which happens when pointing at the interactive query UI), the script logs the first part of the response and falls back automatically to the local `data/closing_odds_history.csv` (when present) or OddsPortal so that closing odds are still populated.
+If KillerSports is reachable but returns an HTML landing page or another non-CSV payload (which happens when pointing at the interactive query UI), the script logs the first part of the response and falls back automatically to OddsPortal first, then the local `data/closing_odds_history.csv` if present, so closing odds are still populated.

 During startup the script downloads the requested seasons, normalizes the payload into the schema used by `data/closing_odds_history.csv`, and merges the